-Administrator/Teacher:
+Teacher:

 It is important that students achieve.
-We will:
+I agree to do the following:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
-Demonstrate professional behavior and positive attitude.
+Demonstrate professional behavior and positive attitude. - 4.
+Provide opportunities for tutoring or re-teaching and supports for making up missed assignments. - 5.
+Support the building wide expectations to ensure students are held to high standards of behavior in their learning environment.

-Parent/Caring Adult:
+Parent / Caring Adult: